sonnysideup/peekaboo/README.md

 Peekaboo offers an alternative approach to tracing method calls, their provided arguments, and their return values.
 Simply specify which methods you want to trace inside a class and let peekaboo take care of the rest.

+## Usage

-## Installation and usage
+### Installation

-Gem:
+Install via Rubygems:

     $ gem install peekaboo

-### How it works:
+### Concept

-Peekaboo uses method wrapping and an internal tracer to capture the data you want to know about your methods.
+Peekaboo uses method wrapping and an internal tracer to capture data about method calls.
 Its tracer adheres to the API established by the Logger class ( i.e. debug, info, warn, etc... ).
 For now, the only trace level supported is "info", but there are plans to support all trace levels in the future.
-Also, this first cut only provides tracing for _instance_ methods.

-When creating a new class, include Peekaboo and then call `enable_tracing_on`, passing it a list of method names to trace.
+Including Peekaboo into your class definition initializes the system within the context of that class and adds a number of class methods that can be used to create and inspect traced methods.

+    require 'peekaboo'

     class Example
       include Peekaboo
-      enable_tracing_on :foo, :bar

-      def foo
-        #...
+      # ...
     end

-      def bar
-        #...
-      end
-    end

-Sometimes you may want to trace methods in a class that has already been created.
-In that case, simply reopen the class definition and follow the same steps listed above.

-    # Example class already exists with instance methods #baz and #bif defined
+It is also possible to enable tracing without explicitly including Peekaboo.
+See the ["Auto-inclusion"](#Auto-inclusion) for details.

+### Method Tracing

+Once Peekaboo has been enabled within a class you can call `enable_tracing_for`, inside the class definition or directly on the class object, passing it a structured hash of method names.
+The hash should contain 1 or 2 keys, `:singleton_methods` and `:instance_methods`, each pointing to an array of symbolized method names.

+    # Calling inside class definition
     class Example
-      include Peekaboo
-      enable_tracing_on :baz, :bif
+      enable_tracing_for :singleton_methods => [:first_class_method, :second_class_method],
+                         :instance_methods  => [:an_instance_method]

+      # method n' such...
     end

+    # Calling on class object
+    Example.enable_tracing_for # same arguments as above

 Now, with tracing enabled, Peekaboo will report when/where those methods are called along with their input and output values.

+    # Peekaboo tracer receives the following message when .first_class_method is called below:
+    #   "File:Line ( Example.first_class_method called with [] ==> Returning: 'whatever gets returned' )"
+    Example.first_class_method

     # @obj is an instance of Example
     # Peekaboo tracer receives the following message when #baz is called below:
-    #   "File:Line ( Example#baz called with [:one, 2, "three"] ==> Returning: 'whatever gets returned' )"
+    #   "File:Line ( Example#an_instance_method called with [:one, 2, "three"] ==> Returning: 'whatever gets returned' )"

-    @obj.baz :one, 2, "three"
+    @obj.an_instance_method :one, 2, "three"

-**NOTE:** Once a class has already included `Peekaboo`, you can call `enable_tracing_on` directly on the class.
+### Pre-registration of Methods

+Sometimes, in Ruby, we need to define methods at runtime based on some aspect of our application.
+Fortunately, Peekaboo allows you to _register_ a method signature for tracing without enforcing that the method actually exists.
+If any methods that you register get added to your type during program execution, Peekaboo will trace calls to those methods in exactly the same fashion as before.

-    class SomeClass
+    class DynamicEntity
-      include Peekaboo
-      # methods n' such
+      # #might_need_it is not yet defined
+      enable_tracing_for :instance_methods => [:might_need_it]
     end

-    SomeClass.enable_tracing_on :this, :that, :the_other
+    # somewhere else in the codebase the pre-registered method gets defined
+    DynamicEntity.class_eval do
+      def might_need_it
+        # ...
+      end
+    end

+    DynamicEntity.new.might_need_it # calls out to the Peekaboo tracer

 ## Configuration

+There are a number of ways to configure Peekaboo for your project.
+Please read each section below for information on a particular configuration option.

+### Method Tracer

 The default tracer for Peekaboo is an instance of `Logger` streaming to `STDOUT`.
 If this doesn't suit your needs, it is a trivial task to set the tracer to another object using the Peekaboo configuration.